GregorR/upfs/README.md

 ```

 Note in particular that for FAT, `check=s` is very important, to make the case
 sensitivity of the store and permissions directories the same.
+If the
+permissions directory is case sensitive and the store directory is case
+insensitive, the permissions are bypassable, so be careful!

+When `upfs` is used directly, instead of through `mount.upfs`, you likely want
+`allow_others`.
+Do NOT enable `default_permissions`: `upfs` implements
+permissions directly, so `default_permissions` just wastes time.

 ## Sharing